Updated May 15, 2023

 Select date_sub('2020-05-24 12:20:20.000010',interval 750 microsecond)As result;

-- If we specify a time interval value that is too small for the unit that we have specified, the DATE_SUB() will assume that the left-most part of the interval value was not provided by the user.
+- If we specify a time interval value that is too small for the specified unit, the DATE_SUB() will assume that the user did not provide the left-most part of the interval value.

 The DATE_SUB function is used in the below-mentioned versions of MySQL: